Director of Development,

 Although financial aid for students is increasing, the largest growth in support has been in the form of student loans, leaving many students heavily indebted upon graduation and before entering the workforce.

 Many people believe federal and state funding provide most financial aid to students.
-In fact, ASU funded $203 million in institutional awards for need- and merit-based scholarships in 2011–12 — more than federal and state scholarships and grants combined.
-An additional $50 million was awarded through the university from endowed scholarships and other private and external funds.
+In fact, ASU funded $217 million in institutional awards for need- and merit-based scholarships in 2012–13 — more than federal and state scholarships and grants combined.
+Philanthropic support for scholarships will continue to provide the margin of excellence for ASU.